-UCR admits freshmen according to a fixed-weight calculation, rather than a single-score holistic review.
-As described below, this process has evolved to maintain our distinctively diverse and inclusive undergraduate population as the campus becomes increasingly selective and new system-wide priorities emerge.
-Our Academic Index Score (AIS) transparently sums a subset of the fourteen BOARS criteria that can be extracted automatically from applications.
-Weights are chosen to be best predictive of success at UCR.
+Riverside admits freshmen according to a fixed-weight calculation, rather than a single-score holistic review.
+As described below, this process has evolved to maintain our distinctively diverse and inclusive undergraduate population as the campus becomes increasingly selective and new Universitywide priorities emerge.
+Our Academic Index Score (AIS) transparently sums a subset of the 14 BOARS-approved comprehensive review criteria that can be extracted automatically from applications.
+Weights are chosen to be best predictive of success at Riverside.
 AIS thresholds for offers of admission are set annually in consultation with colleges and departments.
 Some units may additionally consider major-related SAT subject scores.
-Strict change-of-major criteria are published in the General Catalog to manage migrations of enrolled students between departments.
+Strict change-of-major criteria are published in the campus general catalog to manage migrations of enrolled students between departments.

-The AIS formula was established in 2005 when UCR began to be more than minimally selective.
-It was modified for the 2012 application cycle when the system-wide eligibility construct changed and UCR's priority was to improve graduation rates.
-UCR became progressively more selective from 2007 (87% admission rate) to 2015 (56% admission rate).
-The expanded UC enrollment target for 2016 set back the trend of increasing selectivity at UCR.
-As a result, the UCR admission rate rose to 66% in 2016, reverting almost to its 2011 level.
-However, in 2017 and 2018, the UCR admission rate fell to 57% and 51%, respectively.
-At the same time, UCR aggressively recruited transfer students in 2017 and 2018 and, as a result, has made significant gains toward achieving a 2:1 ratio of enrolling freshman to transfer students by 2021.
+The AIS formula was established in 2005 when Riverside began to be more than minimally selective.
+It was modified for the 2012 application cycle when the systemwide eligibility construct changed and Riverside's priority was to improve graduation rates.
+Riverside became progressively more selective from 2007 (87% admission rate) to 2015 (56% admission rate).
+The 2016 enrollment expansion slowed the trend of increasing selectivity at Riverside.
+As a result, the campus's admission rate rose to 66% in 2016, reverting almost to its 2011 level.
+However, in 2017 and 2018, the admission rate fell to 57% and 51%, respectively.
+In 2019, due to more aggressive freshman enrollment targets, freshman admit rates once again climbed to 57%.
+At the same time, Riverside aggressively recruited transfer students in 2017, 2018, and 2019 and, as a result, has made significant gains toward achieving a 2:1 ratio of newly enrolled freshman to transfer students by 2021.